oyasovsky/online-cv-game/data/olga_docs/olga_cv.md

 - **JumpStart**: Conceptualized and led the development of an autonomous coding assistant agent
 - **AskDev**: Delivered a knowledge-rich RAG-based chatbot connected to real-time code and PR context
-- **MCP Hackathon**: Spearheaded internal ideation competitions that generated real product features
+- **MCP Server**: Spearheaded internal ideation competitions that generated real product features to our Company internal SDLC MCP server
 - **Internal GenAI Enablement**: Drove education and adoption of AI tooling for developers across org

 ---